wastelandsurvivalguide/wastelandsurvivalguide.github.io/docs/zstaging.md

 [Faster Melee Recoil Animations](https://www.nexusmods.com/newvegas/mods/83694) - Speeds up the melee recoil/stagger animations from 1.1 seconds to 0.3 seconds, greatly improving the flow of melee combat.
 - Use any pertinent patches provided on the main mod page.

-[Immersive Recoil NPC](https://www.nexusmods.com/newvegas/mods/69971) - Adds a recoil-like mechanic for all NCPs, including creatures, robots, etc. Induces a short period of time to recover between a series of shots.

 [Larger Packs - Spawn Multiplier](https://www.nexusmods.com/newvegas/mods/76061) - Makes NPCs/creatures spawning in larger numbers.
 - Use with caution if using other difficulty enhancing mods like [New Blood](https://www.nexusmods.com/newvegas/mods/75666).